Ranking every Arsenal home shirt of the Premier League era

 All that tended to change between 2010 and 2014 was the colour of the trim on the collar and sleeve.
 This edition goes rogue with a white-trimmed collar and red-trimmed sleeve.
 Saucy.

-This was another kit you didn’t get the chance to vote for when we initially held the poll, but this has got a nice collar again so immediately won us over.
+This was another kit you didn’t get the chance to vote for when we initially held the poll, but it’s got a nice collar so immediately won us over.

 We thought this was pretty standard fare: no trim, round-neck collar etc. Then we noticed just how big that badge is and couldn’t quite take our eyes off it.

 The shirt worn by Patrick Vieira as he won Arsenal the FA Cup with his final kick for the club.
-Very similar to the Invincibles’ shirt, albeit with a slight v-neck and added yellow.
+Very similar to the Invincibles’ shirt but with a slight v-neck and added yellow.

 The final Dreamcast shirt stayed true to its predecessors, with the only changes being a red collar and blue stripes down the sleeves.